allegory-software/allegory-sdk/WEBNOTES.md

 of specificity by wrapping all the rules in `:where()` thus leaving source order and CSS layers as the way to specify rule order.

-This is our second clean victory in fighting this platform.
-Programmable interfaces are the great escape hatch from the short-sightedness of platform designers.
-But it ends here.
+Programmable interfaces are a great escape hatch from the idiocy of silly platform designers.

 ## No global z-index

-Popups, i.e. things that should pe painted above everything else but should otherwise be anchored to a specific part of the layout, are impossible in this model.
-Combine that with the "implicit stacking context" genius idea (which is actually an abstraction leak of the underlying graphics implementation, cowardly disguised as a feature), and it's no wonder that `z-index: 99999` is basically a meme at this point, endlessly frustrating beginners in their attempt to apply logic and common sense to make simple things with this lemon.
+Popups, i.e. things that should pe painted above everything else but should otherwise be anchored to a specific part of the layout, are impossible on this platform.
+Combine that with the "implicit stacking context" genius idea (which is probably an abstraction leak of the underlying graphics implementation, cowardly disguised as a feature), and it's no wonder that `z-index: 99999` is basically a meme at this point, endlessly frustrating beginners in their attempt to apply logic and common sense to make simple things with this lemon.